PunchOut34/fizzfau-radio/README.md

 # Description

- A normal<a href="https://github.com/alcapone-dev/ls-radio"> ls-radio </a> script just added item check for command use.
+ A normal<a href="https://github.com/alcapone-dev/ls-radio"> ls-radio </a> script just added item check for command use and radio-text animation with radio prop.

 # Installation